INNOVATIONS SERIES: Business Profiles of the SMEs showcased in the first 7 sessions

 SMEs, despite the numerous challenges they face, have unprecedented opportunities to supply local, regional and export markets.
 Moreover, innovation is a driving force in transforming food systems, promoting sustainable agriculture and leveraging investment.

 In this context, PAFO and COLEACP hold a two-hour session, every two months, to share best practices from entrepreneurs, farmers and agripreneurs, with a focus on innovations in production methods, markets development, digital solutions, technologies and circular economy.
 They also feature views on the supporting policy, research, finance and investment environment.

-Hundreds of participants from more than 100 countries worldwide gathered during the first four Innovations Sessions and discovered the impact of inspiring entrepreneurs on the following topics:
+Hundreds of participants from more than 100 countries worldwide gathered during the first seven Innovations Sessions and discovered the impact of inspiring entrepreneurs on the following topics:

 - Increased market opportunities through added-value and branded products (Session n°1),

 - Grow local: Conquering local markets (Session n°2),